-We will pay 80% of the cost of covered emergency services outside Canada, after you pay the deductible.
+We will pay 80% of the cost of covered emergency services outside Canada.

 Emergency services mean any reasonable medical services or supplies, including advice, treatment, medical procedures or surgery, required as a result of an emergency.
 When a person has a chronic condition, emergency services do not include treatment provided as part of an established management program that existed prior to the person leaving the province where the person lives.